Redesigning rewards into simple, motivating Missions

 Of users were dissatisfied with the redemption flow

-Internally, teams had no shared definition of the legacy system.
+Internally, teams had no shared understanding of the legacy system.
 Aligning on a strategy became as critical as fixing the UX.

-Internally, teams had no shared definition of the legacy system.
+Internally, teams had no shared understanding of the legacy system.
 Aligning on a strategy became as critical as fixing the UX.

-Internally, teams had no shared definition of the legacy system.
+Internally, teams had no shared understanding of the legacy system.
 Aligning on a strategy became as critical as fixing the UX.

 Messaging exploration